Urhobos Once Spoke Great

 “Go and come.”

-Our intense discussion ends.
+Our discussion ends.
 Bamon rises from his reclining chair and walks out of the compound.
 He walks with his usual swagger, the gait of a proud and confident Urhobo man.
-I want to be like my father.
-The question I always ask is, am I and Urhobo patriot.
-It is a question I am too afraid to answer.
+I want to be like my father when I grow up.
+The question I always ask is, am I an able Urhobo patriot.
+It is a question I am too afraid to answer but I must answer it someday not too faraway.
+We are what we are or choose to be.

-My biggest question is why are Bamon, Erorokoni and Okasan so committed to fighting for Urhobo causes?
+My next big question is why are Bamon, Erorokoni and Okasan so committed to fighting for Urhobo causes?
 For what are they even fighting?
-Something tells me in my heart that it is all a feeling not something you learn through discussion.
+Something tells me in my heart that it is all an inner feeling or calling, not something you learn through discussion.

 Ayasiefa